Fullrate/fwmerge/README.md

 Note that the policy tag has no prioirty, the last policy set will win.
 If no policy is set, the default will be set to **ACCEPT**.

-`fwmerge` can also create unmanaged chains.
+`fwmerge` can also create [Unmanaged Chains](#unmanaged-chains).
 These are chains that fwmerge will ask the firewall to create, but it won't output rules to populate the chain.
 This allows other applications to manage these chains without interference.
+This requires some extra effort for `iptables`.

 The rules are specified as either: